 Our family ethos underpins the company’s outlook in respect of Modern Slavery and our commitment to complying with ethical practices.
 We expect our values and zero tolerance approach to be maintained throughout our supply chains to ensure that slavery and human trafficking is not taking place at any level.

-Our Modern Slavery policy is available to staff and provided to contractors an suppliers as part of our due diligence, annual updates and training.
+Our Modern Slavery statement is available to staff and provided to contractors and suppliers as part of our due diligence, annual updates and training.

 Due Diligence/Risk Assessment